 Cruelty: Not Just Physical Abuse

-In the context of at-fault divorce in Texas, cruelty is defined as willful behavior by one spouse that causes unnecessary suffering to the other, manifesting as either mental or physical abuse and resulting in living conditions that are intolerable.
-To establish cruelty as a ground for divorce, it must be shown that one spouse intentionally engaged in deliberate acts with the aim of inflicting emotional or physical pain on the other spouse.
+In Texas, cruelty in the context of at-fault divorce refers to willful behavior by one spouse that causes unnecessary suffering to the other.
+This behavior can manifest as mental or physical abuse, resulting in intolerable living conditions.
+To establish cruelty as grounds for divorce, you must show that one spouse intentionally engaged in acts aimed at inflicting emotional or physical pain on the other spouse.

 Even a failed attempt at reconciliation doesn’t prevent a spouse from using cruelty as grounds for a divorce in Texas.
-Acknowledging cruelty as a legitimate reason for divorce can substantially impact the divorce settlement, changing what living conditions are considered acceptable for the aggrieved party.
+Recognizing cruelty as a legitimate reason for divorce can significantly influence the divorce settlement, altering what living conditions the aggrieved party considers acceptable.

 Legal Consequences of Felony Convictions